Obscuretone/obscuretone.github.io/public/posts/en/trial_by_fire.md

 P(\text{at least one bug}) = 1 - 0.99^{500} \approx 99.343\%
 $$

 The exact numbers are debatable.
-The conclusion is not.
+The conclusion is sturdy.
 If someone has shipped enough real software, "nothing ever broke" is not a credible engineering story.
-It is either lack of production exposure, lack of ownership, lack of memory, or an unusually narrow definition of "bug."
+It suggests lack of production exposure, lack of ownership, lack of memory, or an unusually narrow definition of "bug."

-## This Is Not Gatekeeping
+## This Is Signal

 There is a bad version of this question: